mazzasaverio/etl-texts/README.md

 ## Key Features

 - **FastAPI Integration**: Utilizes FastAPI for handling HTTP requests, allowing for scalable and efficient request management.
 This is particularly useful for handling various types of processing tasks in a web service context.
-- **Benie as ODM**: Currently, Benie is used as the Object Document Mapper (ODM) primarily with MongoDB.
+- **Beanie as ODM**: Currently, Beanie is used as the Object Document Mapper (ODM) primarily with MongoDB.
 Future updates will include support for other NoSQL databases, as well as SQL databases using SQLAlchemy ORM.
 - **Text Extraction**: Leverages `unstructured` for automated text extraction with partitioning capabilities.
 This feature is crucial for handling large volumes of PDF files and extracting text efficiently.

 ## Future Enhancements